magda-io/magda/magda-web-client/src/markdown/search-syntax.md

 ---
 Search for text in dataset and distribution metadata by simply typing it in the search box.
 Search results will include all of the terms you type.
 If you search for `water`, the results will also include `waters`, and vice-versa.
 To search for a word exactly, enclose it in quotes, e.g. `"water"`.

-You can also use special keywords in the search box to do a more structured search.
+You can also use special filter keywords in the search box to do a more structured search.
 The keywords must be _after_ the free text.
-The keywords are:
+The filter keywords are:

 * `by`: publisher, such as `Geoscience Australia`
 * `as`: format, such as `CSV`